awaizman1/python_zth/overview/p11_comments_and_docstring/README.md

 # Comments and docstring
-Use docstring to document public package / module / class / method / function. docstring should focus on what and are mainly for your users.
-Use comments to explain the way. comments are for you and fellow developers.
+Use docstrings and comments for d
 # docstrings
-- Focuses on what!
+- Focused on what!
 - Targeting your consumers.
 - Useful with [help](https://docs.python.org/3/library/functions.html#help) builtin function.
 - Document only public package / module / class / method / function, not private ones!